Tschaikovsky Piano Concerto No. 2 (ballet)

 Tschaikovsky Piano Concerto No. 2, (Note: Balanchine spelled the last name of the composer as "Tschaikovsky" rather than "Tchaikovsky", as the composer used the "Tschaikovsky" spelling during a visit to New York.) also titled Ballet Imperial, is a ballet choreographed by George Balanchine to Tchaikovsky's Piano Concerto No. 2.
 Ballet Imperial was choreographed for American Ballet Caravan's 1941 South American tour, and was aimed at showing that the Americans were capable of the classical ballet traditions.
 The ballet pays tribute to Tchaikovsky, the classical ballet choreographer Marius Petipa, and Imperial Saint Petersburg, where Balanchine received his ballet training.
 The ballet featured academic steps and alludes to Imperial Russia through the costumes and scenery.
 Ballet Imperial premiered on June 25, 1941, at Teatro Municipal, Rio de Janeiro.

 In 1973, Balanchine, believing the audience no longer needed elaborate costumes and scenery to understand a ballet, removed all allusions to Imperial Russia and renamed it Tschaikovsky Piano Concerto No. 2, with the ballet now standing in relation to the music alone.
-The ballet has been performed by several ballet companies, including Balanchine's New York City Ballet, though some troupes still perform the ballet as Ballet Imperial.
+The ballet has been performed by several ballet companies, including Balanchine's New York City Ballet, though some troupes still perform the ballet as Ballet Imperial, including American Ballet Theatre.